johnnyflinn/ngCytoscape/README.md

     { // edge e1
      data: {
       id: 'e1',
-    // inferred as an edge because `source` and `target` are specified:
       source: 'n1', // the source node id (edge comes from this node)
       target: 'n2'  // the target node id (edge goes to this node) }
     }
     ]